-No HIV rapid testing points are currently available due to restrictions imposed as a result of COVID-19, although such tests can be conducted at home due to the availability of home delivery.
-In addition, appointments for harm reduction clients at infectious disease hospitals have been cancelled but it remains possible to access ART at such facilities if the individual is able to travel.
-For people who cannot travel, delivery of ART has been organised by the Estonian Community of People Using Psychoactive Substances (LUNEST), the EHRA partner in Estonia.
+HIV rapid tests were available during COVID-19 pandemic, although some restrictions were introduced.
+Harm reduction providers were advised to prefer HIV self-test kits to decrease frequency of person-to-person contact.
+However, it was possible to also get tested.
+Only 3 testing sites were closed due to staff being reallocated to COVID-19 units.
+In addition, appointments at hospitals have been cancelled in favour of online appointments.
+But it remains possible to access ART for all patients.
+For people who cannot travel, delivery of ART has been organised sending by post or in cooperation with mobile HR units.
 Prior to COVID-19, it was possible to receive a one month supply of ARV medications, whereas a supply of three months is now available.
 In addition, secure packages, masks, and disinfectants, plus other consumables, are available.
+Mobile HR services still provided by Viljandi Hospital and NGO Convictus Estonia.

 As HR programme offices are closed, services have completely moved online, including consultations; clients are only met in person in emergencies.
 No cuts to services have occurred.
-The National Institute for Health Development (NIHD) is making some changes to the contracts it has with HR service providers; for example, such contracts prescribe face-to-face meetings which can no longer be safety conducted due to community transmission of COVID-19.
-However, such contractual modifications will not affect the work already undertaken since the start of the pandemic.
+The National Institute for Health Development (NIHD) is making some changes to the contracts it has with HR service providers allowing providing services not only through face-to-face meetings, but also on-line.
+However, such contractual modifications will not affect the work already undertaken.
 At first, when the pandemic emerged, there was some panic in the drug using community due to concerns that there would be no treatment and that supplies would stop.
 But the NIHD guaranteed that all services would remain in place.
-In this crisis situation, everyone in the country has managed to unite - communities, the state, and partner organisations - to minimises losses and overcome the pandemic in Estonia.
+In this crisis situation, everyone in the country has managed to unite communities, the state, and partner organisations - to minimises losses and overcome the pandemic in Estonia.

 As a result, HR services in the country are doing well.
 With the onset of the pandemic, the NIHD immediately stated that no one would be left behind during the state of emergency.
 No service has been closed and everybody is following safety rules.
-For example, delivery of treatment and sterile equipment is undertaken through use of a mobile van by LUNEST in which no clients are allowed inside, and all services are provided through a window.
+For example, delivery of treatment and sterile equipment is undertaken through use of a mobile van in which no clients are allowed inside, and all services are provided through a window.
 If a client needs counselling, this can be provided from a safe distance and by wearing a mask.
 HIV testing is not carried out at such mobile vans, but such tests are given to clients for home use.
 In addition, through the mobile facility, delivery of OST medications is undertaken, even to remote areas.
-In one city, the OST site was closed and clients had to travel 50 km's to access treatment.
-LUNEST suggested that this was dangerous and risky and, therefore, organised the delivery of medication to those clients once a week with enough supply to cover the needs of each client for 6 days.
+In one city where the OST site was temporarily closed for renovation and clients had to travel 50 km's to access treatment, community suggested that this was dangerous and risky and, therefore, the delivery of medication to those clients once a week with enough supply to cover the needs of each client for 6 days was organised.
 Clients are happy with this service and this response has confirmed that no person is being left without methadone if it has been prescribed for them.
-The overstaffing of OST sites in the time before COVID-19 - such as having two nurses plus a security guard - has now been replaced with one nurse who is able to cope with everything, with clients divided into groups.
 Clients are happy as they can sit in quarantine and do their own business as they only need to go to the OST site once each week instead of daily visits.
+OST sites having two nurses plus a security guard were very busy before the crises.
+Now sites work with one nurse who is able to cope with everything, with clients divided into groups